Creating and Cloning Repositories: git init vs git clone

 Creating and Cloning Repositories

 Every Git project starts with a repository.
 Before you can track changes, record history, or collaborate with others, you need a place for Git to store all of that information.
 A repository is that place.
 It holds your project files along with the complete record of every change ever made to them, organized in a way that lets you move back and forth through that history at any time.
+Without a repository, you have only a folder of files.
+With a repository, you have a complete archive of your project's evolution.

 Creating a New Repository with git init

 When you are starting a new project and want to bring it under version control, the git init command is what you use.
 It takes an ordinary folder on your computer and converts it into a Git repository by creating a hidden .git directory inside it.
 That directory is where Git stores everything it knows about your project, including all commits, branches, configuration, and history.
+The rest of your project files remain visible and editable, but Git now watches them for changes.

 To initialize a new repository, navigate to your project folder in the terminal, or create a new folder and navigate into it, then run the init command.
+This is typically the very first step when starting a new project that you want to track with Git.

 mkdir my-project